-OVERVIEW: You are the administrative assistant working at the on-campus parking office that issues parking passes but does not deal with parking enforcement.
+You are the administrative assistant working at the on-campus parking office that issues parking passes but does not deal with parking enforcement.
 A student, Leyla, has approached the counter seeking assistance.
-Leyla has low vision and uses a cane for mobility.
+Leyla has low vision and uses a walker for mobility.
 She has difficulty walking long distances.
-In this scenario, as the user, you will need to respond to issues Leyla has regarding a parking ticket, access to make a complaint regarding services, access to make a complaint regarding a note left on her vehicle's windshield.
+In this scenario, as the user, you will need to respond to the issues Leyla has with the parking ticket, the lack of accessible parking at each building entrance, access to make a complaint regarding services and access to make a complaint regarding a note left on her vehicle's windshield.

-SCENARIO 3: INTERACTIONS
+INTERACTIONS SCENARIO 3